Ann, Lady Fanshawe: Early life and education

 Ann (or Anne) Harrison was born on 25 March 1625 in the parish of St Olave Hart Street, London.
-She was the eldest daughter of Sir John Harrison of Hertfordshire and Margaret Fanshawe.
-Great grandchild of Christopher Gardiner of Urswick, Lancs.
+She was the eldest daughter of Sir John Harrison of Hertfordshire and Margaret Fanshawe and great grandchild of Christopher Gardiner of Urswick, Lancashire.
 She had three brothers and a sister.
 Her childhood was spent in London and at Balls Park, Hertford.

 Her mother took great pains with her education, directing her attention more especially to domestic usefulness.
-Fanshawe liked not only French, needlework and music, but riding and running, and described herself with hindsight as "what we graver people call a hoyting girle."
+Fanshawe liked not only French, needlework and music, but she also enjoyed riding and running.
+She described herself with hindsight as "what we graver people call a hoyting girle."

-Her mother died in July 1640, when Fanshawe was fifteen years old, but she was left capable of managing her father's household with discretion and economy.
-The father remarried, having a son and a daughter by his second wife.
+Her mother died in July 1640, when Fanshawe was fifteen years old.
+Following her death, Fanshawe was left capable of managing her father's household with discretion and economy.
+Her father remarried, and had a son and a daughter by his second wife.

+Scholars have studied Ann Fanshawe's early life as a significant influence on her later writing.
+Fanshawe's upbringing in a Royalist household influenced her ideas on how she viewed family, politics, and personal responsibility during the English Civil War.
+Her education included household skills, literacy, and social behavior which was typical for women in her social class.
+Fanshawe's experiences with motherhood and family loss played a huge role in her writing, particularly her emotional reflections on grief and survival.
+These early experiences influenced and shaped her memoir.